saulspatz/SVGCards/README.md

 www.openclipart.org.
 I may have made small changes to some of these elements.
 All the assets I retrieved from the Web were stated to be in the public domain.

-The suits on the decks come in four colors.
+The suits on some of the decks come in four colors.
 No doubt, better choices are possible;
 once again, I am not an artist.
 The python script cardColors.py, detailed below, can be used to modify the suit colors.
 If you are an artist, and come up with a better scheme, I would urge you to make it freely available, though of course,